ShirShachar/CSC211H_ShirShachar_HonorsProject_Spring2022/README.md

 # Challenges
-* my greatest challenge was to learn how to use QT enverment since the syntax in Qt is a bit diffrent from what I learned until now in C++.
-In order to overcome this challenge, I use the help I was provided by Professor Azhar and the mentors that working under him.
-In addition I used youtube videos that guide me through it.
+* My greatest challenge was learning how to use the QT environment since the syntax in QT is slightly different from what I've learned in C++ so far.
+To overcome this challenge, I used the help I was provided by Professor Azhar and the mentors working under him.
+In addition, I watched YouTube videos that guide me through it.

-* In my application start with a login window and once you enter your values it's diracting you to the main menu.
-There you have three options - About the rumor app, 5g information and the rumor game.
-The most challenging one was the rumor game, when the user need to answer question of True or False by entering input. than I need to define if the input is correct and show back the answer to the user so he'll know how many points he achive.
+* In my application, you start with a login window and once you enter your values it's directing you to the main menu.
+There you have three options - About the rumor app, 5g information, and the rumor game.
+The most challenging was the rumor game, where the user needed to enter answers to questions of True or False. then I need to define if the input is correct and show back the answer to the user so he'll know how many points he achieved.

+# Accomplishments
+* Succesfullly incorporated all major advanced programming techniques learnt in my 211H class.
+* Learnt QT framework and QT API
+* Adherence to the project schedule

+# Future direction
+* I want to allow the user swipe/choose each question in a diffrent window.
+* I want to have a search box so the user can search for article in real time.